 Download the Instructor's Guide, plug in the Discussion Slides, and provide your students with the Participant Guide.
 Empower your students with the tools necessary to address explicit adult content, sexual assault and Human Trafficking in your school.

-The Third Talk™ Education Bundle is a comprehensive, step-by-step guide for teachers, counselors and administrators to identify, address and educate students how to avoid exposure to adult content in their school and student body.
+The Third Talk™ Education Bundle is a comprehensive, step-by-step guide for teachers, counselors and administrators to identify, address and educate students on how to avoid exposure to adult content in their school and student body.

 You might think that this can wait until next week, or next semester or next year; it really can’t.

 Your students, teachers, counselors and organizational team members cannot wait any longer.
 The hurt is real, well documented and ubiquitous across every social media platform, gaming console, handheld device, and family computer your students will use.
 Even school computers.
 The sooner we address this subject, the better for our entire school community.